UMWEDU/umw-commencement-sync/_pages/guests.md

 published: true
 post_date: 2015-01-12 21:38:25
 ---
-Welcome to UMW, we're glad you can make it!
+Welcome, we're glad you can make it to the commencement ceremony!
 We know you're excited to help celebrate your students' achievements.
-View the links below to find out more about planning your day in Fredericksburg.
+View the links below to find out more about planning your weekend in Fredericksburg.